memgraph/docs/products/memgraph/v0.15.0/reference_guide/other-features.md

 ### Profiling queries

-Along with inspecting a query's plan as described in the section [Profiling queries](#profiling-queries), it is also possible to profile the execution of a query and get a detailed report on how the query's plan behaved.
+Along with inspecting a query's plan as described in the [previous section](#inspecting-queries), it is also possible to profile the execution of a query and get a detailed report on how the query's plan behaved.
 For every logical operator the following info is provided: